Edouard Izac: Early years

-Edouard Victor Michel Izac was born on December 18, 1891 in Cresco, Howard County, Iowa, the youngest of nine children to Balthazar Izac, a builder of farm wagons, and Mathilda Geuth.
+Edouard Victor Michel Izac was born on December 18, 1891 in Cresco, Iowa, the youngest of nine children to Balthazar Izac, a builder of farm wagons, and Mathilda Geuth.
 His father emigrated to the United States from Alsace-Lorraine in 1852 amid instability from the coup d'état instigated by Napoleon III, while his mother was born in Philadelphia to a family that immigrated from Baden-Württemberg.
 Balthazar Izac's name was changed to Isaacs by immigration officials as he entered the country, and all of his children except for Edouard adopted this spelling of the name as well.
 The family spoke an Alsatian dialect of German at home, and Izac learned to speak French early in his life.

 Izac attended the School of the Assumption in Cresco, before moving to attend high school in South St. Paul, Minnesota.
 He decided to enter the United States Naval Academy to get a "complete education," seeing private colleges as out of reach.
 After securing a recommendation from a Congressman in Chicago, he was appointed to the academy.
 Izac did not excel in academics at the Academy, however he did meet Agnes Cabell, daughter of General DeRosey Caroll Cabell, at a dance.
 Izac graduated the Academy in 1915, and he and Cabell were married the next day.